German parliament approves easing rules to get citizenship, dropping restrictions on dual passports | Politics

 Restrictions on holding dual citizenship will also be dropped.
 In principle, most people from countries other than European Union members and Switzerland now have to give up their previous nationality when they gain German citizenship, though there are some exemptions.

-The government says that 14 per cent of the population — more than 12 million of the country's 84.4 million inhabitants — doesn't have German citizenship and that about 5.3 million of those have lived in Germany for at least a decade.
-It says that the naturalisation rate in Germany is well below the EU average.
+The government says that 14% of the population - more than 12 million of the country's 84.4 million inhabitants - doesn't have German citizenship and that about 5.3 million of those have lived in Germany for at least a decade.
+It says that the naturalization rate in Germany is well below the EU average.

+In 2022, about 168,500 people were granted German citizenship.
+That was the highest figure since 2002, boosted by a large increase in the number of Syrian citizens who had arrived in the past decade being naturalized, but still only a fraction of long-term residents.

 The existing law requires that would-be citizens be committed to the "free democratic fundamental order," and the new version specifies that antisemitic and racist acts are incompatible with that.